chathumal93/Realtime-Sentinel1-Flood-Mapping/README.md

 2. Install OST

 You can find the installation instruction from this Link to Open SAR Toolkit (OST). https://github.com/ESA-PhiLab/OpenSarToolkit

 3. Install SNAP

 Install SNAP into the standard directory to OST to find the SNAP command-line executable.

 4. Running Scripts
-T

-Flood_OST_S1.py can be placed in the same directory as the main script, or it can be placed in the Lib folder of the working anaconda environment (e.g., " C:\Users\User_name\Anaconda3\Lib").
+The main script (Realtime-Sentinel1-Flood-Mapping.ipynb) runs in jupyter notebook environment and the Flood_OST_S1.py can be placed in the same directory as the main script, or it can be placed in the Lib folder of the working anaconda environment (e.g., " C:\Users\User_name\Anaconda3\Lib").
 Then you can import the Flood_OST_S1 module to the main script.
 Sentinel1Flood is the class for the processing of the Sentinel-1 ARD data for flood detection.

     from Flood_OST_S1 import Sentinel1Flood

 # Methodology

+This below graph shows the method adopted in this approach

 <img src="https://github.com/chathumal93/Realtime-Sentinel1-Flood-Mapping/blob/master/Images/Method.png" width="400" height="400" />

 # Output